- 2018 Feb. ~ 2018 Jul.

 Typical range of requesting time will be from a few hours to a few nights.

-- May be executed in mini-queue mode.
+- All observations will be executed in mini-queue mode.

 - ToO observation in the mini-queue will be available.